Introduction goes here

 To all and singular seneschals, constables, castellans, prévôts, ministers and all bayles and others appointed in the lordship of Aquitaine.

-Letters of protection and safe-keeping during the king's pleasure for Louis Chabot Chabbok, kt, his men, household, goods and possessions, wherever they may be.
+Letters of protection and safe-keeping during the king's pleasure for Chabbok Louis Chabot, kt , his men, household, goods and possessions, wherever they may be.
 Louis, his men, household and possessions are to be maintained, protected and defended, and should not be interfered with, or others be allowed to interfere with them, but should be protected from injury, molestation, damage, violence, impediment or any other harm, and amends should be made without delay for any forfeitures or injury suffered.

 22

-Letters of general attorney in England for one year for Geoffrey de Stukeley Styuecle, who is setting out to Gascony in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating William de Risby Risseby and John Whitwell Whitewell alternately.
+Letters of general attorney in England for one year for Styuecle Geoffrey de Stukeley , who is going to Gascony in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales , nominating Risseby William de Risby and Whitewell John Whitwell alternately.

 23

-Licence for one year to Louis Chabot, kt, lord of Chantemerle Chauntemerle, that he may appear by a proctor in all causes and matters relating to him in all secular courts and before all judges, both as plaintiff and defendant.
+Licence for one year to Louis Chabot, kt , lord of Chauntemerle Chantemerle , that he may appear by a proctor in all law suits and matters relating to him in all secular courts and before all judges, both as plaintiff and defendant.
+The king also grants to the same Chabot that all his law suits should be placed in the same state as they were at the time when he left his lands.

 24

-Letters of general attorney in England for one year for John Dengaine Dengayne, kt, who is setting out to Aquitaine in the king's service, to stay there in the company of Edward, prince of Aquitaine and Wales, nominating William Castle Acre Castelacre and John Dunton alternately.
+Letters of general attorney in England for one year for John Dengayne , kt , who is going to Aquitaine in the king's service, and staying there in the company of Edward [of Woodstock], prince of Aquitaine and Wales , nominating Castelacre William Castle Acre and John Dunton alternately.

 The chancellor received the attorneys.